syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ---
 ### February 2020

+#### 2020-02-11

+* When creating a cluster you can now change the IP ranges for Pods, Services and Nodes

 #### 2020-02-07

 * In the Add-On [Cluster Monitoring Stack](../../03.addons/03.metakube-monitoring/default.en.md) Grafana has been updated to version [6.6.1](https://github.com/grafana/grafana/releases/tag/v6.6.1)